A FEW OF THE

 ourselves not knowing any outcome ahead of time.
 John Calvin (1509-1564) came up with the concept of "predestination" in order to explain why people in similar circumstances & influences often went in different directions (one in a Godly direction & the other in a hellish direction).
 God clearly knows in advance (has "predestined"),

 who will chose Jesus & be saved (Acts 4:27-28; Romans 8:29; I Corinthians 2:7; Ephesians

 1:5).
-Salvation is a GIFT from our all-powerful God (Ephesians 2:8); and givers give gifts to
+Salvation is a GIFT from our all-powerful God (Ephesians 2:8).
+And many might say that givers give gifts to

 those whom THEY choose to give to!
 Matthew 7:13-14 indicates that the road to salvation is